cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 > The `--setParameters <param>=<value>` set the initial value of parameter named <param>.
 > `--redefineSignalPOIs r_zh_75_150,r_zh_150_250noj,r_zh_150_250wj,r_zh_250_400,r_zh_gt400` set the POIs to the comma-separated list, instead of the default one `r`.

-While the uncertainties on the POI can be extracted in multiple ways, the most robust way is to run the likelihood scans for a POI corresponding to each generator-level bin, it allows you to spot discontinuities in the likelihood shape in case of problems with the fit or the model.
+While the uncertainties on the parameters of interest (POIs) can be extracted in multiple ways, the most robust way is to run the likelihood scans for a POI corresponding to each generator-level bin, it allows you to spot discontinuities in the likelihood shape in case of problems with the fit or the model.

 ```shell
 combineTool.py -M MultiDimFit --datacard ws_counting.root -t -1 --setParameters r_zh_250_400=1,r_zh_150_250noj=1,r_zh_75_150=1,r_zh_150_250wj=1,r_zh_gt400=1 --redefineSignalPOIs r_zh_75_150,r_zh_150_250noj,r_zh_150_250wj,r_zh_250_400,r_zh_gt400 --algo=grid --points=100 -P r_zh_75_150 --floatOtherPOIs=1 -n scan_r_zh_75_150